jbelcher-mit/TEALsim/README.md

 The most recent update of documentation in that folder: ***June 2025***

 The documentation is an ongoing process.
-I estimate that the documentation will be complete by the first of September 2025.
+I estimate that the documentation will be complete by January of 2026.

 Questions?
 Email: ***jbelcher@mit.edu***    Webpage: https://web.mit.edu/jbelcher/www/